luiscarlin/roman-numerals-kata/README.md

 ## Setup

-- CircleCI to build and test all master commits
+- `CircleCI` to build and test all master commits
-- 100% test coverage enforcement at build time
+- 100% test coverage enforcement at build time using `JaCoCo`
+- Static analysis using `FindBugs` and `PMD`

 ## Run